bala-elangovan/gradle-plugins/CONTRIBUTING.md

-# Contributing to Platform Gradle Plugins
+# Contributing to Gradle Plugins

 This document outlines the process and guidelines for contributing to this project.